Carville: Silos for Dairy Barn & Armadillo Research

-The 2 silos and barns in front of you were built for the dairy herd in the 1920s.
-By the mid-1950s, an outside vendor was supplying milk and the barn fell into disrepair.
+The two silos and barns in front of you were built for a dairy herd in the 1920s.
+By the mid-1950s, an outside vendor was supplying milk to the Leprosarium and the barn fell into disrepair.

-HD has never been easy to study because the bacillus that causes it, Mycobacterium leprae, cannot grow in the lab.
-Finding an animal that could be infected with HD and used for research was always a top priority of the PHS.
+Hansen's Disease (HD) has never been easy to study because the bacillus that causes it, Mycobacterium leprae, cannot grow in a lab.
+Finding an animal that could be infected with HD and used for research was always a top priority of the Public Health Service (PHS).

 Mycobacterium leprae thrive in the cooler parts of the human body.
-Armadillos have a relatively low body temperature, and so researchers speculated that armadillos might work for HD research.
+Armadillos have a relatively low body temperature, and so researchers speculated that armadillos might be useful for HD research.
 In addition, armadillos live long enough, 12 to 15 years, for this slow-acting disease to emerge.

 Quarantine laws for HD changed steadily after the "miracle drug treatment" was discovered in the late 1940's.
 By the 1980's, HD was an outpatient disease and Carville's population began to decline.
 Today there are more than a dozen clinics around the US where most new HD patients are treated.
 The PHS hospital closed at this site in 1999, and reopened in Baton Rouge, much reduced in size.
 Carville was transferred back to the state of Louisiana and the Louisiana Military Department installed.

-For more information about Hansen's disease or museum exhibits and tour options, check the National Hansen's Disease Programs Museum website at www.hrsa.gov/hansensdisease/museum or call 225-642-1950.
+For more information about HD or museum exhibits and tour options, check the National Hansen's Disease Programs Museum website at www.hrsa.gov/hansensdisease/museum or call 225-642-1950.
 Thank you for your interest in our unique culture and important medical history.